b-neufeld/sheets2projectionlab/Readme.md

     restart: unless-stopped
 ```
 Notes:
-- The ProjectionLab URL must point to the /register login page, as the Selenium script is looking for specific buttons to click to log in.
+- The ProjectionLab URL must point to the /register login page (on self-hosted) or the /login URL for projectionlab.com, as the Selenium script is looking for specific buttons to click to log in.
 - `SHEETS_FILENAME` and `SHEETS_WORKSHEET` should be self-explanatory.
 Spaces are OK here, e.g. `SHEETS_FILENAME=Financial Plan`
 - `TIME_DELAY` is the number of seconds between opening the PL_URL and attempting to enter the username/password.
 This should not be too small (10 seconds is default) or the script will try and log in or publish values before the content renders in the browser.
 - Time zone `TZ` is required to ensure the Docker container is running in the same time zone as your ProjectionLab instance.